Skip to content

 Claim Boundaries

 The public-cascade design supports evidence about a public reporting-risk state.
-It does not by itself establish latent fraud truth, causal identification, or a stable enforcement-prediction result.
+It does not by itself identify unobserved fraud occurrence, causal effects, or a stable enforcement-prediction result.

 Comment letters are public scrutiny signals, not the full SEC review universe.
-AAER is a severity-tail descriptor, not a complete enforcement universe.
+AAER is a rare high-severity enforcement indicator, not a complete enforcement universe.

 Data and Feature Construction